Higher Gauge Theories Based on 3-groups

 The main advantage of the action (\ref{eq:GravityVeza}) over the Plebanski model and similar approaches lies in the fact that the tetrad fields are explicitly present in the topological sector of the theory.
 This allows one to couple matter fields in a straightforward way, as demonstrated in \cite{MikovicVojinovic2012}.
 However, one can do even better, and couple gauge fields to gravity within a unified framework of $2$-group formalism.

-Let us demostrate this on the example of the $SU(N)$ Yang-Mills theory.
+Let us demonstrate this on the example of the $SU(N)$ Yang-Mills theory.
 Begin by modifying the Poincar\'e $2$-group structure to include the $SU(N)$ gauge group, as follows.
 We choose the two Lie groups as

 and we define the action $\rhd$ of the group $G$ in the following way.
-As in the case of the Poincar\'e $2$-group, it acts on itself via the adjoint representation.
+As in the case of the Poincar\'e $2$-group, it acts on itself via conjugation.
 Next, it acts on $H$ such that the $SO(3,1)$ subgroup acts on $\realni^4$ via the vector representation, while the action of $SU(N)$ subgroup is trivial.
 The map $\partial$ also remains trivial, as before.
 The $2$-connection $(\alpha,\beta)$ now obtains the form which reflects the structure of the group $G$,

 where $A^I$ is the gauge connection $1$-form, while $\tau_I$ are the $SU(N)$ generators.
 The curvature for $\alpha$ is thus

 The curvature for $\beta$ remains the same as before, since the action $\rhd$ of $SU(N)$ on $\realni^4$ is trivial, i.e., $\tau_I \rhd P_a = 0$.
 Finally, the product structure of the group $G$ implies that its Killing form $\killing{\_}{\_}_{\mathfrak{g}}$ reduces to the Killing forms for the $SO(3,1)$ and $SU(N)$, along with the identity $\killing{M_{ab}}{\tau_I}_{\mathfrak{g}}=0$.